Alllpacka/VaultRepo/Englisch/Presentation/Co-Working spaces.md

 ---
 ## Co-Working in Austria
 - most spaces located in Vienna (almost 230 in 2019)
-- enormous increase of spaces in two years
+- large increase of spaces in two years
 - least spaces locate in Burgenland

 ![[Pasted image 20231003122952.png]]